marekkopecky/wildfly/ee-feature-pack/galleon-shared/src/main/resources/content/bin/client/README-EJB-JMS.txt

-jboss-client.jar is a combined client jar for WildFly, for use in non-maven environments.
-This jar should be used with standalone clients only, not with deployments that are deployed to a WildFly instance.
+jboss-client.jar is a combined client jar for JBoss EAP 8, for use in non-maven environments.
+This jar should be used with standalone clients only, not with deployments that are deployed to a JBoss EAP 8 instance.

 This jar contains the classes required for remote JMS and EJB usage, and consists of the following shaded artifacts: